Thinking About Scouts?

 Q: The cost for dues is high.
 Is there anything that can be done to defray those costs?

 A: We want to see all kids gaining the benefit of the Cub Scouting program.
 Please talk with the Pack’s Cubmaster if you have a financial hardship situation as we have ways for subsidizing the cost of the dues.
-Further, our annual Popcorn sale allows for a % of your boy’s specific Popcorn sales to be used for anything needed that is Scout-related (dues, uniforms, camp fees, etc).
-It isn’t terribly difficult to sell enough popcorn to cover an entire year’s worth of scouting fees.
-Further, think about the cost to join baseball, football, soccer, etc. Remember that our dues are for an entire year of Scouting whereas a similar cost for sporting activities typically only covers a single season.
+Further, our annual fundraisers allows for a % of your boy’s specific sales to be used for anything needed that is Scout-related (dues, uniforms, camp fees, etc).

 Q: What does my son need for a uniform?

-A: Also within our "Documents" section is a guide that explains what is needed for your child’s uniform with links to www.scoutstuff.org where all scouting supplies may be purchased.
+A: Also within our "Documents" section is a guide that explains what is needed for your child’s uniform with links to scoutshop.org where all scouting supplies may be purchased.
 There is also a Scout Shop in Pittsburgh (called "Flag Plaza") at 1275 Bedford Avenue, Pittsburgh, PA 15219 where you can buy some cool Scout gear any time!
+Additionally the staff here is very helpful when figuring out what you need.

 Q: What are the Ranks that a Cub Scout achieves?